Nerudas/pkg_fieldtypes/README.md

 # Field Types Package
-A package of field types added to the JFROM using the onContentPrepareForm trigger
+Extensions package for field types added to the JFrom using the onContentPrepareForm trigger

 **Supported Joomla versions:** 3.8.0 or later